Rawaa-Al-Kabbani/todo-application-node.js/README.md

 list - list all todos in the list<br />
 reset - empty the list<br />
 a todo - the todo task (string)<br />
-index - the number of the todo in the list (integer greater than or equal to zero)<br />
+index - the number of the todos in the list (integer greater than or equal to zero)<br />

-To get more information about the commnad line interface run node app.js --help.